Malmaison: Stopover in the Southern Lands - Jonathan Jones

-The project of Australian Aboriginal artist, Jonathan Jones, displayed at the Château de Malmaison and at the Palais de Tokyo examines complex history and addresses powerful issues such as the notion of restitution, collective healing processes and the colonisation of Aboriginal knowledge.
+Art by Australian Aboriginal artist, Jonathan Jones will be displayed at the Château de Malmaison and at the Palais de Tokyo – examining the complex history and addressing powerful issues such as the notion of restitution, collective healing processes and the colonisation of Aboriginal knowledge.

 The starting point for this exhibition is the French expedition to the southern lands led by Captain Nicolas Baudin in 1800-1804.
 Commissioned by Napoleon Bonaparte, this was one of the most extensive scientific expeditions ever undertaken to Australia, which brought back to France many artifacts, flora, and fauna.
 This is how kangaroos, black swans, emus, wattles, and eucalyptus were divided on arrival in France between the National Museum of Natural History and the Parc de Malmaison.

 The acclimatisation of these species and the research carried out by scientists at the time inspired Jonathan Jones to create several works in a unique process of translation.